rantmakes/RBP-Pi/README.md

 MIT License

 Copyright (c) 2016] Rainfrog, Inc.
-Written by Danny Hall, for Rainfrog, Inc.
+Written by Danny Hall, for Rainfrog, Inc., modified by Rich Anthony.
 Based on the prototyping of Robert Swift and input from countless Roastmaster users.

 Permission is hereby granted, free of charge, to any person obtaining a copy